Effective Date: May 30, 2018

 The Services are hosted in the United States.
 Therefore, we and our service providers may transfer your information to, or store or access it in, jurisdictions that may not provide equivalent levels of data protection as your home jurisdiction.
 We will take steps to ensure that your personal data receives an adequate level of protection in the jurisdictions in which we process it.

-If you are in the European Economic Area (“EEA”), you have certain rights and protections under the law regarding the processing of your personal data.
+If you are in the European Economic Area (“EEA”) or Switzerland, you have certain rights and protections under the law regarding the processing of your personal data.

 Legal Basis for Processing

-If you are a resident of the EEA, when we process your personal data we will only do so in the following situations:
+If you are a resident of the EEA or Switzerland, when we process your personal data we will only do so in the following situations:

 - We need to use your personal data to perform our responsibilities under our contract with you (e.g., providing the Services you have requested).

 - We have a legitimate interest in processing your personal data.
 For example, we may process your personal data to send you marketing communications, to communicate with you about changes to our Services, and to provide, secure, and improve our Services.